fagan2888/precipitation_nowcasting/README.md

 # Precipitation Nowcasting

 Some of the source code to train the models for precipitation nowcasting of my degree project.
-The spatio temporal dataset are stored in HDF5 format which is then read from disk to memory to train the network.
+The spatio temporal dataset is stored in HDF5 format which is then read from disk to memory to train the network.
 The PyTorch framework is used to train the models.
+The main objective was to evaluate if these networks could time extrapolate radar images and therefore the ad hoc structuring of the dataset.

 # Prediction sample
 ![Alt Text](https://media.giphy.com/media/ZbZNj4GBCHBpSCHfZV/giphy.gif) <br />